-Any new appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
-The Corporation has a Search and Governance Committee which, in 2020-21, had a membership of four governors.
+Any new member appointments to the Corporation are a matter for the consideration of the Corporation as a whole.
+The Corporation has a Search and Governance Committee, which had a membership of seven governors in 2021-22.
 The Search and Governance Committee is responsible for the selection and nomination of new members for the Corporation's consideration (other than those elected by the students and staff of the Group).
 The Corporation is responsible for ensuring that appropriate training is provided as required.